Ron Howard's unrealized projects: Some Like It Hot remake

 In the early 2000s, Howard had been set to direct a remake of Billy Wilder's classic comedy Some Like It Hot with Scarlett Johansson, Ashton Kutcher, and Shia LaBeouf in Marilyn Monroe, Tony Curtis, and Jack Lemmon's roles, respectively.

 Bay of Pigs

 In October 2000, screenwriter Shane Salerno was reportedly writing the historical drama Bay of Pigs for Howard to direct, and produce alongside Brian Grazer and Todd Hallowell for Imagine Entertainment and Universal Pictures.

 The Serpent and the Eagle

-In 2002, Howard was set to produce and possibly direct Hans Beimler and Robert Wolfe's historical drama The Serpent and the Eagle about the relationship between Hernán Cortés and El Malinchi, for Universal Pictures.
+In September 2002, Howard was set to produce and possibly direct Hans Beimler and Robert Wolfe's historical drama The Serpent and the Eagle about the relationship between Hernán Cortés and El Malinchi, for Universal Pictures.

+B-Major

+In December 2002, it was reported that Howard's directing vehicle, B-Major, had brought on Mark Leyner to perform rewrites on its script.
+Set in Scranton, Pennsylvania in 1970, the premise follows a discouraged young singer and his pal—an alcoholic pianist—who venture to break the record for marathon piano playing.

+Untitled Eric Sevareid biopic

+In September 2003, Revolution Studios acquired a pitch based on the life of reporter and news analyst Eric Sevareid, with Howard attached to direct and Imagine Entertainment to produce.
+Stephen Falick and Jeff Howard were to write the film, which would follow the "dramatic and comedic elements" of Sevareid's life after he was recruited by Edward R. Murrow to cover World War II.

 Last Man Home

 In March 2006, Howard was set to direct Jamie Moss' first Gulf War spec script Last Man Home, about a soldier on a covert mission to find his AWOL brother, with Brian Grazer set to produce and Universal Pictures set to distribute the film.